-Research on marine social-ecological systems (SES) and sustainability goes with calls for deep social change (Steffen et al. 2015).
-Most of the research done on marine SES was focused on the transformations of the marine ecosystems and their ecological functions (Folke et al. 2011).
-However, it is highly unlikely to address current great challenges in global marine change and sustainability without a better understanding of how real and enduring social transformation comes about and how it can be initiated or promoted.
+Research on marine social-ecological systems (SES) and sustainability goes with calls for deep social change.
+Most research has focused on the transformations of the marine ecosystems and their ecological functions.
+However, it is highly unlikely to address current challenges in global marine change and sustainability without a better understanding of how social transformation happens and how it can be initiated or promoted.

 How to contribute

-Contributions from colleagues in the ICES scientific community and around the globe are welcome.
-For this purpose, we have developed a template, in which we include the variables to document empirical evidence of social transformations of marine SES.
+Contributions from those in the ICES scientific community and around the globe are welcome.
+To do this, a template can be used (in which include the variables to document are included).

-If you want to receive more information about the project or are interested to contribute to, please contact professor Sebastián Villasante and Gonzalo Macho.
+For more information about the project or are interested in contributing, please contact Sebastián Villasante.